EXECUTIVE DIRECTOR, AFRICA

-Tony holds bachelor degrees in sociology and law, a post-graduate diploma in business administration, and is currently studying towards a masters degree in animal law at the Northwestern School of Law at Lewis & Clark College in Portland, Oregon.
-Before joining HSI, Tony was part of the team researching and advising the post-apartheid Commission on Restitution of Land Rights on the legal validity of land restitution claims filed by victims of South Africa’s racially-based ‘separate development’ policy.
-He has also served as a trustee of the Humane Education Trust, the South African affiliate of Compassion in World Farming, and was involved with the establishment of a farmed animal sanctuary in Franschhoek outside Cape Town.
-He currently also serves as legal advisor to the Cape Animal Welfare Forum and has chaired the sub-committee tasked with driving the revision of the Cape Town City Animal By-law.
+Tony manages all aspects of HSI’s campaign work in southern Africa, and the expansion of HSI programs into other countries across the African continent.
+These programs include campaigns for the protection of wildlife and farm animals, companion and working animals and those used in research and entertainment.
+Tony holds bachelor’s degrees in sociology and law, a post-graduate diploma in business administration, and a master’s degree in animal law from the Northwestern School of Law at Lewis & Clark College in Portland, Oregon.
+Before joining HSI, Tony was part of the team researching and advising the post-apartheid Commission on Restitution of Land Rights on the legal validity of land restitution claims filed by victims of South Africa’s racially-based “separate development” policy.
+He has also served as a trustee of the Humane Education Trust, the South African affiliate of Compassion in World Farming, and was involved with the establishment of a farm animal sanctuary in Franschhoek.
+He also currently serves as legal adviser to the Cape Animal Welfare Forum and has chaired the sub-committee tasked with driving the revision of the Cape Town City Animal By-law.